janwirth/tuna/README.md

 - [x] In order to get play more music I want to connect to bandcamp
 - [x] In order to play music for a longer time I want the next track to play after the current one ends
     - [x] playing a track creates a queue according to the current view (sorting / filtering etc.)
-- [ ] in order to use bandcamp properly I want downloads to work reliably :angry-face:
 - [x] As a user and dev I want a testing and a user mode to not pollute my actual library while polluting
 - [x] In order to quickly create playlists I want a quick-add tag button
+- [ ] In order to recover my taggings I want to normalize tags and include them in custom tags
+    - [ ] genre:foo
+    - [ ] bpm:123
+    - [ ] tracknumber:
+- [ ] in order to use bandcamp properly I want downloads to work reliably :angry-face:
+- [ ] In order to sync my devices / connect to my next workflow steps I want to drag and drop files out of the library
 - [ ] In order to quickly find specific tracks or albums I want a full-text search across all fields
 - [ ] In order to view sub-collections I want to create playlists which are essentially stored searches
 - [ ] In order to enrich my music library data set I want to read additional data from source files